Glycoazodyes: Synthesis

 Like first-generation Glycoazodyes, second-generation Glycoazodyes are synthesized using a glucose, galactose, or lactose sugar group.
 The point of the ether bond is controlled by selectively protecting alcohol groups on the sugar, or by choosing an azo dye with a different alcohol group position.
 An unprotected alcohol group of either the sugar or the dye is reacted with an n-carbon, terminal dibromoalkane in a solution of potassium hydroxide and 18-crown-6 ether, using non-anhydrous tetrahydrofuran as the solvent.
-The potassium hydroxide is used to produce an alkoxide ion from the alcohol while the 18-crown-6 ether acts as a phase-transfer agent.
+The potassium hydroxide produces an alkoxide ion from the alcohol while the 18-crown-6 ether acts as a phase-transfer agent.
 The reaction proceeds through a classic SN-2 nucleophilic substitution.
 A terminal Bromo group is eliminated, and a bond is formed between the oxygen of the alcohol and the carbon of the alkane.
 An ether is produced between the n-carbon linker and the sugar or the dye.
 At this stage, the terminal Bromo group that remains may react under the same conditions with the free alcohol of a corresponding sugar or dye.
 The condensation product is then deprotected.